 Having cancer may feel like running a hard race toward a finish line.
 People with cancer may keep the line in mind as they do their best to power through cancer’s challenges.
-Finishing treatment, however, may not always mean they’ve crossed the finish line.
+Finishing treatment, however, may not always mean they’ve crossed it.

 Some people are cancer-free after their initial treatment but don’t feel free from cancer.
 Other people still see the finish line, but they keep running into cancer.
 For others, the finish line they reach is very different from the one they expected.